 The permitting process begins with requesting and receiving a geographic jurisdictional determination on the subject property, of your particular project(s), to determine if wetlands or other waters are present, and if the Corps regulates them.
 If a project will affect a jurisdictional wetland, or other water, then a permit from the Corps may be required.

-Useful documents, links, and information about Jurisdictional Determinations, Pre-Application Meetings, Permit Exemptions, Nationwide Permits, Regional Permits, Individual Permits, and the South Pacific Division’s Permit Applications and Permit Resources are available on this page.
+Useful documents, links, and information about Jurisdictional Determinations, Pre-Application Meetings, Permit Exemptions, Nationwide Permits, Regional Permits, Individual Permits, and the South Pacific Division’s Permit Applications and Permit Resources are available on this page (see down below under Applicant and Permit Information section).
 Please contact us if you have questions about any aspect of the permitting process.

 Permit Types and Program Overview

 There are three basic types of permits: Standard Permits, General Permits and Letters of Permission (LOP).

 - Standard Permits are a type of individual permit issued for projects that are likely to have more than a minimal individual or cumulative impact on aquatic resources, require a 30-day Public Notice period, and review under the National Environmental Policy Act (NEPA).